Mid-Atlantic Emmy Awards

 The Mid-Atlantic Emmy Awards are a division of the National Academy of Television Arts and Sciences.
-The division was founded in 1981 and serves the Mid-Atlantic states and regions.
+The division was founded in 1981 and serves the Mid-Atlantic states and regions, including central and eastern Pennsylvania, southern New Jersey and northern Delaware.
 In addition to granting the Mid-Atlantic Emmy Awards, it recognizes awards scholarships, honors industry veterans at the Silver Circle Celebration, conducts National Student Television Awards of Excellence, has a free research and a nationwide job bank.
 The chapter also participates in judging Emmy entries at the regional and national levels.